pytorch/rfcs/RFC-0054-HUD-Integration-for-Out-of-Tree-CI-Results.md

 ## How we teach this

 - **Downstream developers** need to know:
-  - Their CI results will appear on `hud.pytorch.org/oot/{org}/{repo}` once they reach L2
+  - Their CI results will appear on `hud.pytorch.org/crcr/{org}/{repo}` once they reach L2
   - They should include artifact URLs in their "completed" callback for debugging links on HUD
   - Test counts and failed test details are optional but recommended for richer dashboard views

 - **PyTorch CI maintainers** need to know:
-  - `/oot` provides a global health overview of all OOT backends
+  - `/crcr` provides a global health overview of all CRCR backends
   - Rate limits at the relay protect ClickHouse from OOT traffic spikes
   - The replicator mapping is a single line change when adding new downstream tables